fals3bool/gearecs/docs/Systems.md

 ## Registering Systems

-The `System()` macro registers a system to run in a specific layer and process entities with required components:
+The `System()` macro registers a system to run in a specific phase and process entities with required components:

 ```C
 System(ecs, MovementSystem, EcsOnUpdate, Position, Input);